aadilmallick/blog/src/posts/guides/ultimate-productivity-guide.md

 4. When finishing a deep work session, I will do the following:
    - [ ] I will log the hours into the [deep work google sheets tracker](https://docs.google.com/spreadsheets/d/13GpbGQ1a-En38UF8jTYWgXUnTVotEOYnLvjW6eC-5xg/edit#gid=0)
    - [ ] I will log my hours into [10,000 hours](https://new10000hoursjourney.netlify.app/)
-5. Deep work break: either go into nature for 15 minutes or meditate.
+5. Deep work break: either go into nature for 15 minutes, do some exercise, or meditate.

 > [!CAUTION]
 > When encountering frustrations, work past them.
 Tell yourself that frustrations are a sign of neuroplasticity and that your brain is learning.